M27113/Mini_Agentic_Pipeline/README.md

     --- answers_trace.json – full JSON with reasoning trace, action decisions, and latencies.

 ---
-## 🛠️ Design Decisions
+## 📌 Design Decisions

+These choices were made to keep the pipeline **simple, explainable, and extensible** while meeting the assignment requirements.

-1. **Modular architecture**: Retriever, Reasoner, Actor, Controller separated for maintainability.
+1. **Modular architecture** → Retriever, Reasoner, Actor, and Controller are separated into distinct components for clarity and maintainability.

-2. **LLM-driven decision-making**: GPT-4o-mini chooses whether to use KB or external tool.
+2. **LLM-driven decision-making** → GPT-4o-mini decides dynamically whether to use the KB or the external Tavily tool.

-3. **External prompts**: Stored in prompts/ folder for versioning.
+3. **Versioned prompts** → Prompts are stored in the `prompts/` folder, making it easy to maintain and switch between versions.

-4. **Trace logging**: All queries log retrieved docs, reasoning trace, tool usage, and latency in answers_trace.json.
+4. **Structured trace logging** → Each query logs retrieved docs, reasoning trace, tool usage, and latency in `answers_trace.json`.

-5. **Evaluation report**: evaluation.md contains aligned tables, latencies, and quality notes.

-6. **Agentic Behavior**: Decisions made dynamically per query, no fixed thresholds.
+5. **Evaluation framework** → A dedicated `evaluation.md` provides clean tables with per-query latencies and qualitative notes.
+6. **Agentic behavior** → The pipeline behaves like a lightweight agent, reasoning and acting per query rather than following static rules.
 ---
 ## 📊 Evaluation